wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

         - SCRAMBLE
         - SETUP
         - PLACEMENT
-        - FORTIFY
-        - ATTACK(?)
 - Player object: Pointer
   - The number of armies they have to place should be updated
   - Territories held should be updated if in SCRAMBLE (maybe attack too).
 - Game Phase: Cases
   - SCRAMBLE (advancing out requires all territories to be claimed)
   - SETUP (advancing out requires all setup armies to be placed)
-  - PLACEMENT (advancing requires all earned armies to be placed, or a manual phase end)
+  - PLACEMENT (advancing requires all earned armies to be placed)
-  - ATTACK
-  - FORTIFY
-  - GAME_OVER
+  - ATTACK (can advance INTO, but cannot call this method from here)

 ## BVA Step 4